Unit 2 Story Comprehension Asl

 Many students face certain challenges while attempting to understand ASL stories.
 Here are some common issues and effective solutions:

 • Fast Signing Speed: The speed of signing can be overwhelming for beginners.
-Practice with progressively faster stories, focusing on maintaining comprehension even at increased speeds.
+Practice with progressively faster stories, focusing on maintaining comprehension even at increased speeds It's one of those things that adds up..

 • Unfamiliar Vocabulary: Encountering unfamiliar signs is inevitable.
 Maintain a vocabulary journal and actively look up unknown words.